johngarg/mathematica-streams/README.md

 # *Mathematica* Streams

 A simple, lightweight implementation of streams (lazily evaluated lists) in *Mathematica*.
-A stream is represented as a linked list whose tail is left unevaluated until the list is walked.
+A stream is represented as a recursively-defined, singly-linked list whose tail is left unevaluated until the list is walked.
+This data structure is based on the traditional list of Lisp dialects, and more specifically the implementation of streams in Scheme.

+This is more of an exercise in creating data structures in *Mathematica* rather than a practical tool, but feel free to use it as you like.

 ### Constructors and Methods

-The function `makeStream` creates a stream.
+The function `makeStream` creates a two-component data structure whose head is evaluated and whose tail is not, call it a *two-stream*.
+The tail of a two-stream could be either an atomic expression, `theEmptyStream` or another two-stream.
+Streams are two-streams whose tails are two-streams, and are thus constructed recursively:
 ```mathematica
 integersFrom[n_] := makeStream[n, integersFrom[n + 1]];
 sNaturals = integersFrom[1];